10 Remarkable Benefits of Content Marketing

 These may include:

 - Blog posts

 - Photo essays

 …And much more.
 The format can change according to what’s most appropriate or useful to the audience, and there’s plenty of room to experiment with how you deliver information.

-6. Fuel your social media and PR results
+6. Fuel your social media engagement and PR results

 Once you create a brand advocate, that person will follow you on social media and genuinely engage with your business.
 They’ll share your content with their friends (and possibly thousands of their online friends) and make recommendations.
 And they’ll lend their voices to amplify yours.

 These brand advocates wouldn’t be possible without great content.
 They can’t share your content and help your brand build an army of followers if they have nothing to connect to in the first place.